Jump to Section

 Lease extensions can help you in-between housing.
 For example, you may already have a new property secured.
 Still, your lease may not start before or immediately after the end of your lease.
 An extension could help you maintain stable housing until your new lease begins.

-For business owners, lease extension agreements can help them avoid significant profit losses as they move their establishments.
-As they relocate, they can continue operating out of their existing building until their lease begins or they have completed transferring all their equipment to a new property.
+For business owners, lease extension agreements can help them avoid significant profit losses when they move their establishments to a new location.
+As they prepare to move into their new location, they can continue operating out of their existing building until their new lease begins or they have completed transferring all their equipment to a new property.

 Lease Renewal vs. Lease Extension